Nickelodeon (UK & Ireland): Ownership

 Nickelodeon's UK operations was owned by Nickelodeon UK Ltd., which originally operated as a 50-50 joint venture between MTV Networks International and Kidsprog Ltd., a subsidiary of BSkyB formed solely for the launch of the channel.
-By 2005-2006 the stake was altered so MNA owned 60% and Sky owned 40%.
+By 2005–2006, the stake was altered so MNA owned 60% and Sky owned 40%.

-On October 31, 2022, Sky sold its stake in Nickelodeon UK Ltd., to Paramount International Networks, meaning they now own full control.
+On 31 October 2022, Sky sold its stake in Nickelodeon UK Ltd., to Paramount International Networks, which means they now own full control of the network.
 The sale of the stake was so Sky could enter the children's market on their own with the launch of a stand-alone Sky Kids network, which they were not allowed to do due to the Nickelodeon joint-venture.

 Subsidiary and sister channels

 Nick Jr.

-Nick Jr. first appeared in the UK and Ireland on 1 September 1993, between 9 am – 12 pm on weekday school days on the main Nickelodeon UK channel.
-It soon branched out to 10am - 2:30pm.
-In July 1999 it was announced Nick Jr would be given its own channel and was launched as a 14-hour (initially 13) standalone channel on analogue and digital pay TV on 1 September 1999 and subsequently the block was taken off Nickelodeon in July 2000 (but shortly reintroduced in 2005).
-Nick Jr. originally timeshared with MTV Dance when that channel launched in early 2001, though this ceased some time ago, with MTV Dance having gone 24 hours since then.
-Nick Jr. itself has broadcast for 24 hours since 2010.
+Nick Jr. was launched as a block in the UK and Ireland on 1 September 1993, between 9 am to 12 pm on weekday school days on the main Nickelodeon UK channel.
+It was later expanded to 10 am to 2:30pm.
+In July 1999, it was announced Nick Jr would be given its own channel, and was launched as a 14-hour (initially 13) standalone channel on analogue and digital television on 1 September 1999, and subsequently the block was discontinued on Nickelodeon in July 2000 (but shortly reintroduced in 2005).
+Nick Jr. originally timeshared with MTV Dance when that channel launched in early 2001, but after several years, MTV Dance started broadcasting for 24 hours, with Nick Jr. itself broadcasting for 24 hours since 2010.

 Nick Jr. Too

 On 24 April 2006, Nick Jr. Too was launched under the name Nick Jr. 2.
 It broadcasts Nick Jr. shows on a different schedule from the main Nick Jr. channel.
-It has broadcast for 24 hours since 2015.
+It began broadcasting for 24 hours in 2015.

-Nick Jr. Too is sometimes being renamed as Nick Jr. Peppa, and Nick Jr. Paw Patrol.
+Nick Jr. Too is occasionally used for temporary pop-up channels, including Nick Jr. Peppa and Nick Jr. Paw Patrol.

 Nicktoons

-On 12 October 2004, Nicktoons was launched, airing Nicktoons, as well as other cartoons, throughout the day.
-It has broadcast for 24 hours since 1 January 2019.
+On 22 July 2002, Nicktoons was launched, airing Nicktoons, as well as other cartoons, throughout the day.
+It began broadcasting for 24 hours on 1 January 2019.